-As one of the Nation’s most affluent and celebrated neighborhoods, the Gold Coast more than lives up to its name.
+As one of the nation’s most affluent and celebrated neighborhoods, the Gold Coast more than lives up to its name.

 Decades of increasing popularity gradually transformed the area.
 Rather than castle-like mansions, Gold Town’s streets became lined with huge houses on narrow lots.
 This economy of space led to the construction of luxury high-rise buildings along Lake Shore Drive, shattering previous conceptions that apartments could not be for the wealthy.

-Due to its density of wealth, the neighborhood was spared any of the decline and decay brought on much of the City by the Great Depression.
-In the 1950s, further investment was spurred by nearby urban renewal projects such as Sandburg Village and the revitalization of the “Magnificent Mile”.
+Due to its density of wealth, the neighborhood was spared the decline and decay brought on by the Great Depression.
+In the 1950s, further investment in the area was spurred by nearby urban renewal projects such as Sandburg Village and the revitalization of the Magnificent Mile shopping corridor.

 Featuring a variety of full-service mid-rise and high-rise condos in vintage and contemporary styles, classic urban row houses, as well as stately mansions, the Gold Coast’s offerings are one-of-a-kind.
 Residents enjoy beautiful beaches, world-class culture, great shopping and dining, and excellent public and private schools.
 One of Chicago’s great neighborhoods, living in the Gold Coast is a symbol of success.